RdStudios9145/Minecraft/README.md

 Build with webpack or play [here](https://minecraft.rdstudios.repl.co)

+This is the Production branch, which is garunteed to be stable and is the branch that will be pushed to the website.

 ## How to build

 1. Install the repo on your computer with ```git https://github.com/RdStudios9145/Minecraft.git```